Holz231/Go-on-a-Sphere/README.md

 Go on a Sphere

-in the code you can change the number of squares on the sphere, search for this in the code: n = 10  # Number of divisions per face
+in the code you can change the number of squares on the sphere
+|--> search for this in the code: n = 10  # Number of divisions per face

 0 = change from black to red stones